bmarmolejo/bmarmolejo/README.md

 <h1 align="center">Hi!
 I'm Brenda Marmolejo 👋🏽👩🏻‍💻</h1>

-<p align="left">A full-stack developer who graduated from the <a href="https://brainstation.io/">BrainStation</a> Software Engineering Bootcamp and is currently living in Toronto, Canada 🇨🇦</p>
+<p align="left">A full-stack developer who graduated from the <a href="https://brainstation.io/">BrainStation</a> Software Engineering Program and is currently living in Toronto, Canada 🇨🇦</p>